codemonkeysio/code-monkeys-blog/docs/resources/nostr/index.md

 :::

-Here you'll find a list of resources related to Notes and Other Stuff Transmitted by Relays (Nostr).
+Here you'll find a list of resources related to Notes and Other Stuff Transmitted by Relays (Nostr) presented in alphabetical order.
+The way the Nostr protocol works along with the fact that it is still in early development means you may come across inappropriate material on some of the sites.

-The topics and links are presented in alphabetical order.
+While I believe these links are to resources that are attempting to remove unrelated and inappropriate content and will help you gain a better conceptual and practical understanding of Nostr, I cannot guarantee that will always be the case.
+Be sure to do your own research and always double check the links are bringing you to the correct sites.
+Don't trust, verify.

 <div class="resource-card">